m-ruiz21/vRun/README.md

 # vRun
-Bash script that compiles, runs, and (optionally) showns waveform for verilog script.
+Bash script that helps manage and rapidly compile, run, and generate waveforms for verilog projects.
 This repo specifically includes the vRun script and an example config file.

 # Installation